joaquinmetayer/joaquinmetayer/README.md

 ## Hello!

-I'm Joaquín Metayer from Cordoba, Argentina.
+I'm Joaquín Metayer from Cordoba, Argentina.<br>
 Entrepreneur lover of simplicity.

 * Currently in my career as a developer.
 Future objective of developing in web3, but as before I must go through a learning process...
 I am studying for Frontend, then full stack and finally adding the most used technologies in web3 such as Python and Solidiy.